 He winced.
 “Your words wound me enough.”

-She shrugged.
 “Don’t hold me hostage and you won’t be threatened.”

 She would surrender her sumptuous lifestyle and prestige for her freedom.
 Was it worth it?
 Her eyes scanned the abundance of books on the floor and the walls of filled bookshelves and prided herself on her keen mind.
 The more sagacious the mage, the better.
 But with thoughts of running away clouding her mind, she wondered just how intelligent she actually was under all that supposed knowledge.

 There was no point in lying to him.
 “It has nothing to do with that.
-I’m just not confident that I’m making the right decision,” she admitted.
+I’m just not confident that I’m making the right decision.”

 “I’m sorry.
-I just feel like this is goodbye,” she said, closing her eyes, finally giving in to his hug.
-“If I do this, I’ll be around humans for the rest of my life.
+I just feel like this is goodbye.
+If I run away, I’ll be around humans for the rest of my life.
 I don’t know if I’ll be able to summon you again.”

 There was so much melancholy behind her words that Aries’s breath caught in his throat.
 She’d always been guarded in her emotions and it wasn’t like her to show them so blatantly.
 He gently turned her head so their gazes met.
 Her eyes were blue like the sky, true to her name.
 He was staring at them with such eagerness that she slightly backed away.
 Astral Beings were always intense, even to mages.

 He caressed her cheek for a moment before speaking.
 “Do what you need to do, Skye.
 Call on me when you are ready.”

 She didn’t dwell on his departure.
 She arranged her hair into a braided bun and small curled strands framed her face.
-The cyan-hued robes stopped at her knees, giving full visibility to her black boots.
-They were covered in dried mud and specks of it broke off the heels as she walked across the tiles.
-Her apothecary bag was latched securely to her belt, jingling with each step.
-She took a stroll around the room that she’d long called home.
-The bookshelf was overflowing with magical texts and candles.
-Grazing a finger on the glass bottles that busied the workspace, she accidentally knocked around the dried herbs and alchemy supplies.
+Navy robes stopped at her knees, and her black boots were completely visible.
+They were covered in dried mud and specks of it broke off the heels when she walked across the wooden floor.
+She secured her apothecary bag to her belt, and it jingled with each solemn step around the room that she’d long called home.
+The bookshelf was overflowing with texts and candles covered the tables.
+She grazed a finger on the glass bottles that busied the workspace, and accidentally disturbed the dried herbs and alchemy supplies.
 Something spilled, and the musky scent of incense mixed with the soft aroma of lavender filled the room.
 She closed her eyes and hoped the scent would take her back to her parents, but lavender and incense reminded her of mages.
 No matter how hard she tried, she had no memory of her parents.
 Not ones that could be stirred by the senses, at least.